ForgeRock/modernize-accelerators/forgerock-am-ora-migration-sso-jit/README.md

    -DgeneratePom=true
 ```

-Example usage of the jar file in the maven's project pom.xml:
+Example usage of the JAR file in the Maven's project pom.xml file:

 ```
 <dependency>